srobo/team-emails/SR2025/2024-09-02-competition-announcement.md

 Hi,

 We're pleased to [announce][announcement] that registration for Student Robotics 2025 is now open.
+The [programme][programme-structure] will run from October this year until around Easter 2025.

 If you would like to compete, please complete the [signup form][signup-form] with the details of your team.
-All future emails about SR2025 will be sent to the details you provide there.
+Entries must be made by a responsible adult on behalf of a team -- we call this role a [team supervisor][team-supervisor].
+All future emails about SR2025 will be sent to the details you provide via the form.

 This year we're hosting [Kickstart][kickstart] at the University of Southampton, on Saturday 12th October.
 We will also be live-streaming the event for those